 One of the highlights of our church music collection is an authentic edition of Allegri's Miserere mei, and an essay detailing the research is included on this site.
 Recent research has uncovered a fifth vocal part for Casciolini's Stabat mater dolorosa, previously published with only four parts!

-A major new collection of the complete works of Antonio Lotti (1667 - 1740) is underway; this includes a cappella masses and motets, as well as concert works for chorus and orchestra, such as the Missa Sancti Christophori, the Credo in F and Requiem.
+A major new collection of the complete works of Antonio Lotti (1667 - 1740) is underway; this includes a cappella masses and motets, as well as concert works for chorus and orchestra, such as the Missa Sapientiae, the Credo in F and Requiem.

 Ancient Groove Music is proud to announce the publication of an edition of A Plain and Easie Introduction to Practical Musicke by Thomas Morley.
 Published in 1597 by one of England's greatest Tudor composers, it was the first book to be written in English on the subject of music.
 It is presented in Modern English, fully annotated with the original woodcut engravings and examples.